cloudflare/workers-docs/content/reference/storage/reading-key-value-pairs.md

 provides you with your value as a string.
 For convenience a `"json"` type is also specified which will convert a JSON value into an object before returning it to you.
-For large values you can request a `ReadableStream`, and for binary values an `ArrayBuffer`:
+For large values you can request a `ReadableStream`, and for binary values an `ArrayBuffer`.